noud333/60MinuteDash/README.md

 * -r; repeat the random or hillclimber algorithm a specified number of times
 * -o; specify the output filename, if not specified no output files will be generated
 * -t; time the algorithm
-* -v; visualize the newly generated solution using pygame, must be used in combination with -o
+* -v; visualize the newly generated solution using pygame, use the arrow keys to navigate between moves, must be used in combination with -o
 * -s; show an already generated solution, requires a solution file to be specified, if run with inititalstate.csv, it will show the initial board

 ### Examples